zubedooo/AngularJS/README.md

 # Simple AngularJS App

-Just a simple AngularJS App
+Just a simple AngularJS App developed for the Facebook App

 To run the project, just hit this command on your terminal